brian3kb/digichain/keyboard-shortcuts.md

 **Ctrl + Click**
  - Slice Grid Number Buttons : prompts to enter a custom value for the slice grid.
  - Slice Grid Off Button : restores the default slice grid options.
+ - Time Limit : prompts to enter a custom value for the timed chain lengths when that mode is enabled.

+**Alt + Key**
+ - Number 1 - 0, P : Stops the playback and looping of the sample.